 Newcastle upon Tyne

-Paul has blended vocational experience and academic practice since leaving school, when he began working weekends in a recording studio alongside studying at College.
-Recognising a gap in the market, aged 19, he set up his own business as a travelling private music teacher creating innovative learning strategies for his students (many of which he is proud to say are now teachers in Schools, Further and Higher Education environments) and scaled its provision throughout his undergraduate and postgraduate studies.
-In 2007 he completed his PhD and began work at Newcastle University the following year whilst publishing a monograph Ferruccio Busoni: A Phenomenological Approach to his Music and Aesthetics (2009).
-He has most recently been the Dean of Academic Affairs for Newcastle University London where he worked with businesses in the City to create 'industry informed' education through his REILTE strategy (Research & Employer Informed Learning & Teaching Excellence).
-He has led significant curriculum design and redesign as a Director of Excellence in Learning and Teaching, as a Degree Programme Director, and as a Chair of Board of Studies, has looked after and advised several educational partnerships, is an academic advisor to exam bodies, the academic lead for Newcastle’s lecture capture provision, a Senior Fellow of the Higher Education Academy and a Fellow of the Royal Society of Arts.
+I have most recently been the Dean of Academic Affairs for Newcastle University London where I worked with businesses in the City to create 'industry informed' education through my REILTE strategy (Research & Employer Informed Learning & Teaching Excellence).
+I have led significant curriculum design and redesign as a Director of Excellence in Learning and Teaching, as a Degree Programme Director, and as a Chair of Board of Studies; I have looked after and advised several educational partnerships; and I am an academic advisor to exam bodies, the academic lead for Newcastle’s lecture capture provision, a Senior Fellow of the Higher Education Academy and a Fellow of the Royal Society of Arts.